prajwolsubedi/news-aggregator/PRODUCTION_CHECKLIST.md

 - This ensures reliability on Render's free tier where filesystem is ephemeral
 - JSON files are still created for debugging but are not required for operation

+### Transcription Job Recovery

+- **Automatic Stale Job Recovery**: The system automatically resets transcription jobs that remain in `CLAIMED` status for more than 30 minutes back to `PENDING`
+- This prevents jobs from getting permanently stuck if a worker crashes or fails during processing
+- Recovery happens automatically when workers request jobs via `/api/get-videos` endpoint
+- No manual intervention needed - stuck jobs are automatically retried

 ## Troubleshooting

 ### Common Issues